-Perhaps the best feature is the high-yield cast account that lets you earn interest on money that is still readily available when you need it.
+Perhaps the best feature is the high-yield cash account that lets you earn interest on money that is still readily available when you need it.
 Wealthfront’s planning tools are free.
 Cash accounts require a minimum of $1 and investment accounts need at least $500 to open.

 Mvelopes is one of the most straightforward budgeting apps available to couples.
 Reminiscent of when people set aside money in physical envelopes, Mvelopes lets you set up virtual envelopes to put aside money for short and long-term savings goals.